-When faced with the most serious of legal problems, individuals, start-ups, and Fortune 500 companies regularly turn to Steven Ragland to solve their toughest legal problems.
-His extensive experience representing both plaintiffs and defendants in civil cases, and defending individuals and companies facing criminal allegations, offers a unique perspective and novel approach to any case.
-Mr. Ragland has been lauded for his work across a broad spectrum of cases, and is particularly recognized for expertise in trade secret misappropriation, legal malpractice, and criminal IP matters.
+Some of the most well-known names in the technology, health care, legal, and venture capital sectors turn to Steven Ragland to solve their toughest legal problems.
+His extensive experience representing both plaintiffs and defendants in civil cases, and defending individuals and companies facing criminal allegations, offers a unique perspective and novel approach to his cases, and he is particularly recognized for expertise in trade secret misappropriation, legal malpractice, and criminal IP matters.
 Whatever the dispute may involve, Mr. Ragland is singularly focused on getting the best outcome for the client as soon possible.

-Mr. Ragland has litigated criminal and civil cases in state and federal courts throughout California and the nation.
-His significant appellate experience includes cases in the California Courts of Appeal, the Supreme Court of California, numerous Federal Circuit Courts of Appeal, and the United States Supreme Court.
-Mr. Ragland has also represented individuals and companies before investigative agencies such as the Securities and Exchange Commission, Office of Inspector General, State Attorney General, United States Attorney’s Offices, and District Attorney enforcement units.
+He has successfully litigated appeals in the California Courts of Appeal, the Supreme Court of California, numerous Federal Circuit Courts of Appeal, and the United States Supreme Court.
+Mr. Ragland has also successfully represented individuals and companies before investigative agencies such as the Securities and Exchange Commission, Office of Inspector General, State Attorney General, United States Attorney’s Offices, and District Attorney enforcement units.
 He maintains an active pro bono practice focused on disability rights and habeas corpus matters.

 Clients praise Mr. Ragland’s “extremely thoughtful” approach to litigation, his “effective, concise, and persuasive” communication, willingness to “take hard positions,” and ability to “swim against strong currents on behalf of clients.”
 As one client summed up, “If I’m ever in a foxhole during wartime, I want him there with me.”